saintedlama/mongoose-version/README.md

 * strategy: mongoose-version allows versioned document to be saved as multiple documents in a collection or in a single document in a version array.
 In case you want to save documents in an array specify `array` strategy, for storing versioned documents in multiple documents specify `collection` strategy.
 Default `array`.
 * maxVersions: Only valid for `array` strategy.
 Specifies how many historic versions of a document should be kept.
 Defaults to `Number.MAX_VALUE`.
 * mongoose: Pass a mongoose instance to work with
+* removeVersions: Removes versions when origin document is removed.
+Defaults to `false`
 * Options are passed to a newly created mongoose schemas as settings, so you may use any [option supported by mongoose](http://mongoosejs.com/docs/guide.html#options)

 In case you only want to specify the collection name, you can pass a string instance to options that is taken as collection name.
 Options may be passed as follows: